-[Infographic] Ecommerce Website Requirements: Does Your Ecommerce Platform Have What Customers Need?
+[Infographic] 14 Ecommerce Website Requirements for 2019: Does Your Ecommerce Platform Have What Your Customers Need?

-What makes a good ecommerce site?
+What makes a good ecommerce site in 2019?
 An ecommerce platform can mean the difference between flourishing or faltering online sales.
-Customers expect a fully-featured web store that delivers an exemplary shopping experience – they want to know exactly what they’re buying, and from whom.
+Customers expect a fully-featured web store that delivers an exemplary shopping experience — they want to know exactly what they’re buying, and from whom.

 But how do you know if your ecommerce platform will help fuel greater sales?
 What are the best ecommerce features that will take customers from browsing to final checkout?

-Here is a list of ecommerce website requirements that will set your online sales channel up for success.
+Here is a list of the 14 ecommerce website requirements for 2019 that will set your online sales channel up for success.

 Responsive Web Design

-Mobile devices are an important part of everyday life.
-According to a report by Adobe, 88% of consumers say they multi-screen, and use an average of 2.42 devices at the same time.
-People want to be able to browse the internet, and access the information they need, from their favorite devices without any headaches or second-guessing.
+Mobile devices are an important part of everyday life, especially since consumers spend more than five hours a day on their smartphone.
+People want to be able to browse the internet and access the information they need from their favorite devices without any headaches or second-guessing.
 Responsive web design automatically adapts a web store to the mobile device that’s being used without distorting the view.

 Attractive, Easy-to-Navigate Web Store Design

 Attraction equals persuasion.
-A good-looking online store supports customers throughout each step of the buying journey: from first enticing a shopper to check it out, to inspiring them to explore the store and its products, to finally charming them into purchasing.
+A good-looking online store supports customers throughout each step of the buying journey: from enticing a shopper to visit the webpage, to inspiring them to explore the store and its products, to finally charming them into purchasing.

-According to NN Group, you have 10 seconds to leave an impression on an online visitor and tell them what they’ll get out of your website and company.
-If you can’t capture their attention within that time span, then more often than not, they’ll leave and won’t return.
+According to Blue Corona, you have 10 seconds to leave an impression on an online visitor and tell them what they’ll get out of your website and company.
+If you can’t capture their attention within that time span, then more often than not they’ll leave and won’t return.

 Making your online store layout intuitive for the visitor is a valuable way to draw their attention to the right places.
 For instance, organizing your products into logical categories and sub-categories, and making sure those categories are highly visible, will help shoppers quickly find the products that interest them most.

 Displaying multiple large, high-quality product images on the home page and individual product pages arouse curiosity and temptation.
-Incorporating images of the product both on its own and in use helps customers to better visualize using the product themselves.
+Incorporating images of the product, both on its own and in use, helps customers better visualize using the product themselves.
 Showing related products is also helpful in persuading shoppers to purchase.
 If they’re looking at a product they like, then chances are they’re going to be amenable to looking at more.

 Posting clear calls to action throughout your web store is also critical.
-Don’t make shoppers guess at what they should do – tell them what to do.
+Don’t make shoppers guess at what they should do — tell them what to do.
 Have a loyalty program that offers great deals once a customer signs up?
 Have a new sale that’s going to end soon?
 Offering an awesome discount?
-Tell the customer to click here to sign up for the loyalty program; to click here to see the products for sale; to use this code for this discount.
+Tell the customer to “click here to sign up for the loyalty program”; to “click here to see the products for sale”; or to “use this code for this discount.”

 Speedy Page Loading